 #5.
 Select Translators with Long Experience and Expertise

 In order to produce an excellent financial translation, a translator is not only a native linguist with a deep understanding of the target language but also a subject-matter expert in finance.
 To get the best results, you should choose and test the translators carefully.
 Below are some criteria you should take into consideration:

 - Be a native speaker of the target language.

 - At least 2 years of experience in the translation industry.

 - Have a degree in financing and accounting.

 - Having work experience in financial companies is a plus.

 The recruiting process might be time-consuming and risky if you haven’t had experience in finding freelance translators.
-If that, consider working with a translation agency.
 With a network of hundreds of translators from all over the world, GTE Localize has years of experience working in the financial translation industry.
-We provide high-quality financial translations by native linguists with a background of financing and accounting.
-We are familiar with traps in translating financial documents and make sure your documents are in good hands of our linguists.
+We provide high-quality financial translations by native linguists with a background in financing and accounting.
+We are familiar with traps in translating financial documents and making sure your documents are in the good hands of our linguists.